About

 Sam Costa, Young Dance Director, 1997 – 1999

-Sam Costa, 1952-1999 was the founder and Artistic Director of 10,000 Dances and the Artistic Director of Young Dance from 1997 until his death due to pancreatic cancer in 1999.
+Sam Costa, 1952 —1999, was the founder and Artistic Director of 10,000 Dances and the Artistic Director of Young Dance from 1997 until his death due to pancreatic cancer in 1999.
 Sam carried out his mission of turning kids onto dance through arts residencies in schools and community settings.
-He believed that such exposure at a young age would create more understanding and appreciation in all dance forms as they grew to adulthood.
+He believed such exposure at a young age would create more understanding and appreciation of all dance forms as they grew to adulthood.

 Sam Costa Scholarship Fund

 The SCSF was established in memory of Sam and donated to Young Dance in 2001.
-Since then, the SCSF has been supported with grants from individual donors and allocation from the general budget.
-Information about applying for a Sam Costa Scholarship.
-SCHOLARSHIP APPLICATION
+Since then, the SCSF has been supported by grants from individual donors and allocations from the general budget.
+Information about applying for a Sam Costa Scholarship (PDF).
+If you need assistance completing the application, please email info@youngdance.org or call 612-423-3064.

 E.E.
 Balcos, Young Dance Director, 1999